hughbris/grav-theme-receptarr/README.md

 * Delete the `your/site/user/themes/receptarr` directory.
 * Follow any [installation process](#installation) outlined above.

+> [!WARNING]
-> Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
+> Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

 # Setup